Blind-Striker/localstack-s3-sqs-issue-sandbox/README.md

 dotnet run --project .\Sandbox\Sandbox.csproj
 ```

-Upon execution, the application will prompt you to choose a scenario (s3 or sqs).
-Based on your choice, it will either create an S3 bucket or an SQS queue and then delete it
+Upon execution, the application will prompt you to press any key and proceed with the scenario, then it will create an SNS topic and delete it.